[ Content | View menu ]

 Table 2A couple of things to notice in this comparison: The diary (#1) mileage total is the lowest.
 If this was an actual record and Cook was claiming the pole, in inventing a false narrative going all the way to the pole, he naturally would want to adjust his mileages upward for these days with each successive rewrite so he could reach the pole on April 21 with a reasonable daily average mileage.
 Notice that this is the exact pattern of the four successive accounts (if the author’s opinion of the sequence in which they were written is correct), the highest being his eventual published narrative.
 This is the pattern of fudging that is clearly demonstrated in his adjustment of dates in his field diary (#2) kept on the first leg of his trip.
 Also, notice the conflict on March 23 in his narrative account.
 The first five days in his “field notes” add up to 92 miles.
 On March 22 he says he went 22 miles.
 At the end of the sixth day in his narrative he gives no mileage for the day, but he says the first 100 miles have been covered, implying 8 miles for this day, but his statement that he had two marches in a row adding 50 miles to his total gives a figure of 28 miles for that day.
 And later in My Attainment of the Pole he says, “The goal lay 400 miles away,” which rules out the smaller figure.

 Since Cook was not traveling due north, but slightly west of north by his own account, he would have been traveling more miles to make the distance between the two latitude readings he gives.
 In his book Cook describes his method of deal reckoning: “We were traveling about two and one-half miles per hour.
 By making due allowances for detours and halts at pressure lines, the number of hours traveled gave us a fair estimate of the day’s distance.
 Against this the pedometer offered a check, and the compass gave the course.
 Thus, over blank charts, our course was marked.”
 Notice that he says his course is determined by compass alone, but he never mentions any corrections for magnetic variation.
-If you don’t know what that is, then any course set solely by compass can’t be accurate.
+If a traveler doesn’t know what that is, then any course set solely by compass can’t be accurate.
 This implies he is acting on his untenable idea of being on his “magnetic meridian,” which he believes lies approximately along the 97th parallel.
 As long as one has sight of a point whose bearings are known, such as Grant Land, one can steer an approximate course, but such a “system” of navigation is pure guesswork without such a bearing, and so anyone traveling out of sight of land would lose all points of reference for direction.
 This alone, for any sane traveler, suggests that Cook never really would have gone out of sight of land.

 The various estimates of Cook’s distance from shore when he turned back given by MacMillan (see Part 6 of this series) range from 12-15 miles, and Henson estimated 20-25.
 The Inuit gave no estimate in Peary’s statement.
 However, in Borup’s notes, Etukishuk gave his own estimate that the distance he traveled with Cook was not as far as he had gone with Matt Ryan in 1906 (see Part 5).
 On Peary’s failed attempt to reach the North Pole that year, Ryan had headed one of Peary’s support divisions that he sent back in stages as the expedition drew away from land.
 Ryan stopped at the so-called “Big Lead,” where Peary was delayed by open water for one week.
 This was by observation located at 84° 38’, 115 miles north of Point Moss.
 This suggests Etukishuk thought that the distance he traveled with Cook and with Ryan were similar, but that he felt Cook’s was the lesser of the two, or he would not have made such a comparison, because even though Inuit had trouble gauging distances, 12-15 miles is hardly comparable to 115.
 Of the totals of the three accounts in the table, only the #1 diary account is less than Ryan went—one mile less, but none of the others are hugely incomparable.